emboldagency/embold-ssh/README.md

 - **Portable**: The app can be run from any location - no installation required
 - **Apply Button**: Registers the SSH protocol handler pointing to the current app location
-- **Remove Handler Button**: Removes the SSH protocol handler and optionally cleans up config files
+- **Clear Button**: Removes the SSH protocol handler and optionally cleans up config files
 - **Config Storage**: Settings are saved to `%LocalAppData%\embold-ssh\config.json`
 - **Move Anywhere**: If you move the app, just click "Apply" again to update the registry